robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0350/README.md

 ==============

 ## Overview:
-Takes a medium to High frequnecy on pin 7 and outputs harmonic notes such as maj and min 3rd, 5th and 4th.
+Takes a medium to High frequency on pin 7 and outputs harmonic notes such as maj and min 3rd, 5th and 4th.

-These are producable with just cmos counters, but you end up with intervals that are above notes that are 2 octaves below the carrier.
+These are producible with just cmos counters, but you end up with intervals that are above notes that are 2 octaves below the carrier.
 By dividing a note by two, you get an octave below.
 Dividing by 3 ends up with a perfect fifth above two octaves below the carrier.
+This works, but puts everything an octave below to start with.
 Ways around this involve a Phase locked loop to boost the carrier up in frequency before you divide it.

+In this case, we sample the frequency and start off with that.
+Simply using math on the interrupt counts gives better resolution and higher available frequencies.
+Even ones higher than the clock.